mmu-webdesign/Level4-web-term-1/HTML/html01/12-paths.md

 - We have our home page `index.html` on the root of our directory
 - There is an `img` folder for our images - currently empty
 - We have a `pages` folder for our sub-pages.
 At the moment it only contains `page-two.html`.
-- Both `mmu-logo.jpg` and `page-one.html` are also sat on the root
+- Both `mmu-logo.jpg` and `page-one.html` are also sat on the root.
-- ignore `text.txt`.

 ### Task 3

-- Run `index.html` in the browser
+- Open `index.html` in the browser

 <img src="media/paths-two.png" alt="index.html in the browser">

 - The logo loads because it is sat in the root folder with `index.html`.

-This makes the path simple - just the filename.
+- This makes the path simple - just the filename.

 ```
 <img src="mmu-logo.jpg" alt="Manchester Metropolitan University">